schollz/raspberrypi_notes/gpio_tests/analysis.md

 ## The test

-All the following tests were done as root in a Raspberry Pi Model B+ using a Jessie build of Raspbian.
+All the following tests were done as root in a Raspberry Pi Model B+ using a Jessie build of Raspbian (Raspberry Pi Model 2 is generally [2-3 times faster](http://codeandlife.com/2015/03/25/raspberry-pi-2-vs-1-gpio-benchmark/)).
 To calcualte result rates, the commands were run using time (e.g. ```time program```) and the ```real``` time result was used to divide into the total number of cycles or iterations to figure out the resulting rate.

 ## How fast can you write to GPIO pins for outputing a signal?